 - Retail brands can also focus on specific values.

 About Dr. Ottmar Franzen

 Market researcher Dr. Ottmar Franzen is managing partner of Konzept & Markt GmbH.
-The graduate economist already worked in market research in Lucerne and then moved to Nielsen in Frankfurt.
+With a degree in economics, he already worked in market research in Lucerne before moving to Frankfurt to join Nielsen.
 Konzept & Markt GmbH, which he founded in 1996, specializes in retail, customer and brand research.